twonth/winning-at-windows/README.md

 * [AltSnap](https://github.com/RamonUnch/AltSnap): Reposition Windows by pressing Alt and left-clicking, from anywhere (no need to grab a Window edge).
 Resize by pressing Alt and right-clicking.
 Put Windows always on top (or roll them up, close, minimize, ...) by pressing Alt and middle-clicking.

 * [ShareDrop](https://www.sharedrop.io/): Easy between-device file sharing, even between devices on different networks.

-* [ThrottleStop](https://www.techpowerup.com/download/techpowerup-throttlestop/): fine-tune your CPU to balance power and performance.
-You can set up profiles to automatically switch power management options when toggling between being plugged in and running off battery.

 * [BatteryInfoView](https://www.nirsoft.net/utils/battery_information_view.html): Displays information on your battery (e.g., charging status/rate and wear level).